mosesomaej/threetierapp/README.md

 # threetierapp
-Configure a three tier application that hosts a dynamic website
+Configure a three tier application that hosts a highly available dynamic website